LassoSoft/LassoGuide/lasso_guide_source/operations/xml-documents.rst

    form.
 If the document parsing is successful, these methods return the top-level :type:`xml_document` node object.

-.. method:: xml(namespaceUri::string, rootNodeName::string)
+.. method: xml(namespaceUri::string, rootNodeName::string)
-.. method:: xml(namespaceUri::string, rootNodeName::string, dtd::xml_documentType)
+.. method:: xml(namespaceUri::string, rootNodeName::string, dtd::xml_documentType= ?)
 .. method:: xml()

    These subsequent three methods create a new document consisting of only the root :type:`xml_document` node and no children.
 These methods return the top-level :type:`xml_document` node object.
-The first two methods create the document given a namespace and a root element name, along with an optional document type node (an :type:`xml_documentType`, created through the `xml_DOMImplementation->createDocumentType` method).
-The third method takes zero parameters and returns a document with no namespace and the root element name set to "none".
+The first methods create the document given a namespace and a root element name, along with an optional document type node (an :type:`xml_documentType`, created through the `xml_DOMImplementation->createDocumentType` method).
+The last method takes zero parameters and returns a document with no namespace and the root element name set to "none".